Luxury eco-liveaboard offering intimate dive trips in the heart of the Coral Triangle

 - Committed to sustainability, scientific research and reef restoration

-- Amazing activities for all guests, including kayaking, hiking, and an on-board spa
+- Amazing activities for all guests, including kayaking, hiking and spa

 Coralia is an eco-friendly liveaboard offering flexible multi-day trips exploring Raja Ampat, Alor, Komodo, Banda Sea, and more.
 This brand new liveaboard already has a reputation for delivering high-standards of personalised service with a 1:1 staff to diver ratio and incredible resort-like facilities.

 Number of cabins

 The Coralia is the latest project by Papua Explorers, one of Raja Ampat’s finest resorts with an established reputation for exceptional service, quality and commitment to sustainability.
 The liveaboard collaborates closely with the resort’s Raja Ampat SEA Centre and is dedicated to protecting local reefs and communities.
 With its state-of-the-art facilities, the Coralia easily navigates the most sought-after areas of Raja Ampat and beyond, and offers tailored routes in search of the best conditions whatever the season.

 Guests onboard the Coralia enjoy a 1:1 staff to diver ratio, guaranteeing personalised attention throughout the trip.
 While world-class diving is the region's main draw, the Coralia designs its itineraries to explore unique landscapes and cultures as well.
 There’s time for village visits, remote island hikes, kayaking and paddleboarding built into each schedule, or guests can kick back and enjoy the fantastic on board facilities, like the luxurious sundeck, massage spa, and air conditioned lounges.

 Onboard the Coralia